Bundesliga

 5. Mats Hummels

 Hummels has enjoyed a trophy-laden career that includes five Bundesliga titles across numerous spells at Bayern and Dortmund, plus the 2014 triumph in Brazil, where he was first-choice centre-back throughout and also scored the winning goal in the quarter-final against France.
-The last of his 76 caps came at UEFA Euro 2020, having made his senior debut a decade earlier.
-The 34-year-old is currently still going strong for BVB, now in his 17th Bundesliga campaign with well over 400 competitive appearances in black and yellow.
+The last of his 78 caps came in November 2023, having made his senior debut over a decade earlier.
+The 36-year-old left the Bundesliga in 2024 after 442 appearances.
+He went on to join Roma in Italy, but in March 2025 announced he would retire at the end of the season.

 6. Sami Khedira

 The ying to Bastian Schweinsteiger's yang in central midfield for Löw, Khedira was a key cog in Germany's machine, featuring in five of the team's seven games in Brazil.
-The former Stuttgart midfielder scored Germany's fifth against the hosts in the semis, before making way for Julian Draxler in the second half.
+The former VfB Stuttgart midfielder scored Germany's fifth against the hosts in the semis, before making way for Julian Draxler in the second half.
 The title win crowned a memorable summer for the then 27-year-old, who lifted the Champions League trophy with Real Madrid just a couple of months earlier.
 He moved on to Juventus in summer 2015, winning back-to-back league and cup doubles with the Italian giants.
 After five years in Serie A, Khedira spent six months at Hertha Berlin before hanging up his boots in June 2021.
-He is now an advisor at Stuttgart and a pundit for ARD.
+He would go on to return to Stuttgart as an advisor and work as a pundit for ARD.

 Watch: Schweinsteiger, made in the Bundesliga